-12.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Farm Street, Hollingsworth Street or Jomarant Place.
+- 12.5 Any vegetation cleared, removed or trimmed in association with the internal driveway or Lundager Street must be mulched and utilised within the development site or else disposed at a location approved by Council.
+Any vegetation material removed must not be burnt. - 12.6 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Lundager Street or Whitely Street.